uzura89/how-we-got-here/docs/METHODOLOGY.md

 # Methodology of "How We Got Here"

 This document outlines the methodology used in our project to create an AI-generated timeline of human history.
-Our approach combines the power of multiple AI models with Wikipedia references and community involvement to produce a comprehensive and evolving historical resource.

 ## Overview

 Our methodology consists of five main steps:

 1. Event Generation
-2. Event Refinement
-3. Detail Addition
+2. Detail Addition
-4. Wikipedia Comparison
+3. Review
-5. Image Generation
+4. Image Generation

 ## Detailed Process

 ### 1. Event Generation

-- We use three AI models: GPT-4, Claude 3.5 Sonnet, and Gemini.
-- Each model is prompted to generate a list of significant historical events for a specific time period.
+- We use one AI model (GPT-4) to generate important historical events.
-- The time periods are typically divided into centuries or smaller ranges for more recent history.

-### 2. Event Refinement

-- The outputs from the three AI models are compared and synthesized.
-- An AI model (typically Claude 3.5 Sonnet) is used to identify the most significant and commonly mentioned events across the three lists.
-- A refined list of 5-10 key events for each time period is created.
+- For this step, we only generate titles of each events.

-### 3. Detail Addition
+### 2. Detail Addition

-- For each event in the refined list, we prompt an AI model to provide:
+- For each event, we prompt an AI model (GPT-4) to provide:
-  - A more detailed description (50-75 words)
+  - A more detailed description (around 300 characters)
   - A suggested relevant Wikipedia page title

-### 4. Wikipedia Comparison

-- The AI-generated description is compared with the content from the suggested Wikipedia page.
+  - Approximate year of the events (index)

+### 3. Review

+- The generated events and descriptions are reviewed by multiple AI models (ClaudeAI and Gemini)
 - This comparison involves:
-  - Identifying discrepancies
-  - Noting additional important information from Wikipedia
-  - Suggesting corrections or additions to the AI-generated description
-  - Manual modification to the content based on the suggestion
+  - Let AIs check the accuracy of the event's description and the time frame
+  - If any false information is detected, the content will be fixed manually

-### 5. Image Generation
+### 4. Image Generation

 - Using DALL-E 3, we generate an image to represent each historical event.
-- The image generation is based on the event description and aims to capture the essence of the event while maintaining historical accuracy.
+- The image generation is based on the event description and aims to capture the essence of the event.

 ## Continuous Improvement